-Due to the plan amendments in 2014, Tourism has no residual liability for the PSSP and therefore does not have an asset or liability associated with the PSSP recorded on its Statement of financial position.
+Due to the plan amendments in 2014, Tourism has no residual liability for the PSSP and therefore does not have an asset or liability associated with the PSSP recorded on its statement of financial position.
 Tourism's pension expense for the PSSP is limited to contributions paid to the PSSP as an employer, which are equal to the employee contributions.
 The contribution rate is set by PSSPTI pursuant to the legislated funding policy and is set for a five year cycle.
-The last actuarial valuation for retiring allowances and health benefits were conducted as at December 31, 2015.
-These actuarial liabilities as at March 31, 2017 were extrapolated based on the latest actuarial valuations.
+The last actuarial valuation for retiring allowances was conducted as at December 31, 2016.
+The last actuarial valuation for the health benefits was as at December 31, 2015.
+These actuarial liabilities as at March 31, 2018 were extrapolated based on the latest actuarial valuations.